Skip to content

 WorkstreamOwnerFirst ActionValidation Signal

-Third-party action governanceDevSecOps leadMaintain approved action catalog with pinning policyFewer risky/unpinned action references
+Third-party action governanceDevSecOps leadMaintain approved action catalog with pinning policyFewer risky or unpinned action references

 Runner hardeningInfrastructure ownerSegment and restrict runner groups by trust levelLower runner misuse and lateral-risk exposure

-Secrets managementSecurity + dev leadsScope secrets by environment and job necessityReduced secret exposure in logs/incidents
+Secrets managementSecurity + dev leadsScope secrets by environment and job necessityReduced secret exposure in logs and incidents

 • Review new workflow changes for permission expansion

-• Audit unpinned third-party actions in protected repos
+• Audit unpinned third-party actions in protected repositories

-• Validate environment approval flows for production jobs
+• Validate environment approval flows for production deployment jobs

-• Track unresolved CI/CD security findings by owner
+• Track unresolved CI/CD security findings by named owner

 Workflow governance handoff pack